-- 1. Drivers Meeting There will be only one drivers meeting covering all dynamic events at 5:30 pm Thursday.
-There will be a brief drivers meeting for Brake and Practice at 8:00 am Thursday.
+1.Drivers Meeting - There will be only one drivers meeting covering all dynamic events at 5:30 pm Thursday.
+There will be brief drivers meeting for Brake and Practice at 5:30 Wednesday.
 Drivers are required to attend driver's meetings.
 Failure to attend driver's meetings may result in the revocation of your driving privileges.

-(Teams in 8 AM design event only may arrange for substitute representative to gather safety information IF driver is needed in design.
-Non-attendance is no excuse for safety violations.) - 2.
-Event Closing Time Acceleration, Skid Pad and Autocross close exactly at the scheduled time.
-Your car must have crossed the starting line before the event closing time in order to be allowed to complete that run - 3.
-Course Walks Autocross and Endurance will be available to walk starting Thursday @ 2 pm and will be accessible up to the start of the event.
+2.Event Closing Time - Acceleration, Skid Pad and Autocross close exactly at the scheduled time.
+Your car must have crossed the starting line before the event closing time in order to be allowed to complete that run.

+3.Course Walks - Autocross and Endurance will be available to walk starting Thursday @ 2 pm and will be accessible up to the start of the event.
 Drivers are required to walk the course for each event in which they will be behind the wheel.
-Course walks will not be scheduled for individual events. - 4.
-Removing Vehicles Vehicles may be taken off site at the individual team's discretion provided Part 1 of the Inspection Sticker has been removed by Tech Chief. - 5.
-EMS will provide any/all medical attention. - 6.
-All teams not shipping cars must remove their vehicles, etc. from the site no later than 2:00 pm Sunday, June 19, 2016. - 7.
-Teams shipping cars must have them picked up and removed from the site by 10:00 am Monday, June 20, 2016. - 8.
-Announcements can be heard via FM radio (Frequencies will be posted in the Reg. /Info.
+Course walks will not be scheduled for individual events.

+4.Removing Vehicles - Vehicles may be taken off site at the individual team's discretion provided Part 1 of the Inspection Sticker has been removed by Tech Chief.

+5.EMS will provide any/all medical attention.

+6.All teams not shipping cars must remove their vehicles, etc. from the site no later than 2:00 pm Sunday, June 25, 2017.

+7.Teams shipping cars must have them picked up and removed from the site by 10:00 am Monday, June 26, 2017.

+8. Announcements can be heard via FM radio (Frequencies will be posted in the Reg. /Info.
 Tent).